Most first home buyers and many investors choose to borrow 90% of the purchase price, why?

 Although lenders often have similar professional package interest rates for their 90% home loans, there are often significant differences in their fixed rates, hidden fees and LMI premiums.
-We have created a Lenders Mortgage Insurance Calculator which you can use to estimate the LMI Premium you would pay with a range of lenders and insurers.
+We’ve created a Lenders Mortgage Insurance Calculator, which you can use to estimate the LMI Premium you’d pay with a range of lenders and insurers.

-We will typically recommend a shortlist of three lenders that you can then choose the appropriate loan from, be it a pro pack, basic loan, line of credit or fixed rate loan.
-Please call us on 1300 889 743 or enquire online if you would like one of our mortgage brokers to do the shopping around for you.
+We’ll typically recommend a shortlist of three lenders that you can then choose the appropriate loan from, be it a pro pack, basic loan, line of credit or fixed rate loan.
+Please call us on 1300 889 743 or enquire online if you’d like one of our mortgage brokers to do the shopping around for you.

 Can I get a 90% home loan over $1,000,000?